 A two-thirds size reproduction of Kyoto’s original imperial palace, Heian-jingu is one of the city’s most popular Shinto shrines.
 It’s very popular with large tour groups, who flock to the place to pose for photos in front of its gaudy vermillion buildings or beside the vast torii (Shinto shrine gate) which sits about 200 meters south of the main entrance to the shrine (between the two above museums).
 There is a spacious garden behind the main hall of the shrine, which costs Y600 to enter.
 It’s not the most sublime garden in the city, but it’s beautiful when the cherries are blossoming.

-Miyako Messe, Fureaikan Museum of Traditional Crafts
+Miyako Messe, Kyoto Museum of Crafts and Design (formerly Kyoto Museum of Traditional Crafts or Fureaikan)

-The Fureaikan Museum of Traditional Crafts is a small museum that highlights Kyoto’s traditional industries.
+The Kyoto Museum of Crafts and Design is a small museum that highlights Kyoto’s traditional industries.
 It’s located a short walk from the National Museum of Modern Art.
 To get there, exit the museum and walk north (toward Heian-jingu Shrine) and turn left at the police box.
 Walk west until you see the large hall on your left.
-The Fureaikan is not the best museum in the city, but it’s free and very informative.
+It is not the best museum in the city, but it’s free and very informative.
 It’s a nice addition to a visit to the bigger museums nearby and a good activity on a rainy day.
 It’s a little tricky to find: It’s in the basement of the Miyako Messe Hall.
 After entering Miyako Messe, look for the escalators that are located roughly in the middle of the middle.
 Take the escalator to the basement floor and look for the entrance near the bottom of the escalator.

 Kyoto Hall is a large concert hall and event space located across the street from Miyako Messe.
 This is where major Japanese touring musical acts hold their concerts.
 It’s unlikely to be of much interest to travelers.
 It’s presently undergoing a major reconstruction.
 Perhaps it will host larger international acts when it’s finished.